 Mise En Place

-Last is the cranberries.
-Fold these in carefully so you don't break them up.
+Last are the cranberries and walnuts.
+Use a rubber spatula to fold these in carefully, so you don't break them up.

 Preparing Them To Bake

-Then sprinkle more orange sugar on top.
-This isn't a must, but that flavored sugar gives such a delicious flavor!
+To finish each muffin off, I also place a few more fresh cranberries on top.
+Then, I sprinkle more orange sugar on top.
+This isn't a must, but that sugar gives such a delicious orange flavor and presentation.

 The Perfect Bakery-Style Cranberry Orange Muffins

-Does this not look like the best breakfast muffin for this time of year?
+Does this not look like the best breakfast muffin this time of year?
 I think so too!!

 Fresh Cranberry Orange Muffins